IBERIAN SUITE: María Muñoz, Mal Pelo (Spain) & Tania Pérez-Salas Compañía de Danza (Mexico)

 Made in Mexico XX

 "Muñoz is a compelling performer."--The Guardian (London)

 "What's most distinctive about Pérez-Salas's work is its imaginative, extravagant theatricality."--The Boston Globe

-María Muñoz, Artistic Director of Spain's Mal Pelo Dance Company, brings the U.S. premiere of her evocative 2004 solo piece, Bach.
+María Muñoz, Artistic Director of Spain's Mal Pelo Dance Company, brings the U.S. premiere of her evocative 2004 solo piece Bach to the Terrace Theater.
 Performed to Glenn Gould's recording of J.S.
-Bach's The Well-Tempered Clavier, Muñoz "draws us into a series of concentrated attempts to ‘catch' the music," says London's The Guardian.
+Bach's The Well- Tempered Clavier, Muñoz "draws us into a series of concentrated attempts to ‘catch' the music," says London's The Guardian.
 She "sweeps herself around as if in the arms of an invisible partner, or breaks into a sudden syncopated run."
 La Vanguardia raves that "Muñoz recreates the joyous and formal lightness of the notes in the score, as if her body were just one more element in the stave."

 Free Explore the Arts Post-Performance Discussion: March 13

 Performance Timing: Part One - 50 min.; Intermission - 20 min.; Part Two - 35 min.